All Episodes

 Time Text

-Uh it goes from uh goes from Ice Station EIB up here in New Hampshire, all the way down to Mr. Snerdley at EIB Southern Command in Florida, then up to uh to New York, over to Los Angeles, up to the satellite and from the satellite to the world.
+It goes from Ice Station EIB up here in New Hampshire all the way down to Mr. Snerdley at EIB Southern Command in Florida, then up to New York, over to Los Angeles.

 It is an amazing technological feat.

-Uh the great Walter E. Williams will join us in the next hour to talk about his new book.
+The great Walter E. Williams will join us in the next hour to talk about his new book.

 We'll have a best of rush for New Year's Eve tomorrow.

-I'll be here Monday, and Rush returns to start another year of excellence in broadcasting live, live this Tuesday.
+I'll be here Monday and Rush returns to start another year of excellence in broadcasting live, live this Tuesday.

-And I think that's a good way, uh, you know, Orwell is a hero in many ways to the left.
+And I think that's a good way, you know, Orwell is a hero in many ways to the left.

-And you see it uh in what's happened to the state of California, which has regulated itself out of existence, out of feasibility.
+And you see it in what's happened to the state of California, which has regulated itself out of existence, out of feasibility.

 As I said, it's the municipal equivalent of treason.

-The repeal of don't ask, don't tell is a classic example.
+The repeal of Don't Ask, Don't Tell is a classic example.

-Now you think if you're one of America's enemies, or even America's friends, actually, you're sitting around in the presidential palaces around the world, you're sitting there in Moscow, you're sitting in Beijing, you're sitting in Pyongyang, you're sitting in Tehran.
+Now, you think if you're one of America's enemies, or even America's friends, actually, you're sitting around in the presidential palaces around the world.

 It's an entirely fictitious problem.

-They're forced out of the army.
+They're forced out of the Army.

-It was basically some kind of for those who remember the MASH TV show, they were pulling the old Corporal Klinger routine.
+It was basically some kind of, for those who remember the MASH TV show, they were pulling the old corporal Klinger routine.

-Uh and he joined the army.
+And he joined the army.

 He's entirely openly gay.

-He had a Facebook page all the time he was leaking the WikiLeaks stuff and downloading it onto his Lady Gaga CD.
+All the time he was leaking the WikiLeaks stuff and downloading it onto his Lady Gagger CD.

 There's no don't ask, don't tell there.